Skip to content

 Lung Cancer: Long-term exposure to asbestos increases the risk of developing lung cancer.

 Mesothelioma: A rare and aggressive form of cancer that primarily affects the lining of the lungs, abdomen, or heart.
-It is strongly associated with asbestos exposure.
+Researchers strongly associate it with asbestos exposure.

 Given these health risks, it is crucial to approach asbestos-containing materials, including roofing sheets, with caution.
-If you suspect that your roofing contains asbestos, give SE Asbestos Surveys a call today to ensure safe asbestos roof removal, including asbestos roofing sheet removal, corrugated asbestos roof removal, asbestos cement roof removal, and asbestos roof shingle and tile removal.
+If you think your roof has asbestos, call SE Asbestos Surveys today for safe removal of asbestos roof shingles and tiles.

-It is recommended to consult with professionals, like SE Asbestos Surveys, for asbestos roof testing and, if necessary, removal.
-DIY removal without proper precautions can release asbestos fibres, creating a hazardous environment for both yourself and others.
+It is advisable to consult professionals like SE Asbestos Surveys for asbestos roof testing and, if necessary, removal.
+DIY removal can release asbestos fibres, creating a hazardous environment for yourself and others.
 Always prioritise safety and seek expert guidance when dealing with asbestos-containing materials.

-In certain situations, asbestos roofs cannot be entirely removed due to health and safety.
-This decision is typically made by professionals after conducting an asbestos survey.
+In certain situations, professionals cannot completely remove asbestos roofs for health and safety reasons.
+Professionals typically make this decision after conducting an asbestos survey.

 If your asbestos roof falls into this category, there are safe ways to address it.